 - developers are often reluctant to buy tools

-- you will find a dozen of free/open-source tools on the web
+- you will find a dozen free/open-source tools on the web

-- your tool may be used only once depending of which problem is solved
+- your tool may be used only once depending on which problem is solved

-- a lot of niche markets are dominated with some really big software editors backed by investment funds.
+- a lot of niche markets are dominated by some really big software editors backed by investment funds.

 Often, the value of a paid tool is linked to its integration capacities.
 The ease to integrate with tools, languages, drivers, etc. Since the integration is really expensive, it provides for medium/large scale companies a quick and comfy way to use the tool in their environment.

 Another way as a CEO is to plan carefully your exit.
-A lot of deep tech / software tooling startup are bought by someone else, few grows and stay viable.
+A lot of deep tech/software tooling startup is bought by someone else, few grows and stay viable.
 Therefore, as I mentioned before, do not try to integrate with everyone, it is too expensive.
-Target a perfect, natural, smooth integration with a well-known environment/ Saas provider / IDE that is backed by a company which has a track record of startup acquisition.
+Target a perfect, natural, smooth integration with a well-known environment/ Saas provider / IDE that is backed by a company that has a track record of startup acquisition.

-Ethics : can the coder job be automated ?
-On which extent ?
+Ethics: can the coder job be automated?
+To which extent?

 As a final word and as a conclusion, I would like to open the debate on the future of the coder job.